Placements as a full-time Tier 4 visa student

 If you decide not to do your placement you should:

 - notify your department

-- ask your department for a change of programme form (with section C completed) and get both your department and the Student Immigration Service to sign it
+- ask your department for a change of programme form (with section C completed) - both your department and the Student Immigration Service will need to sign it

 - inform UKVI by completing the change of circumstances form

 The Student Immigration Service will inform the Home Office that you will not be completing the placement year.
 If your visa included the placement year, it will be cut short.
 It will remain valid for four months after the completion of your studies, but you must then leave the UK or apply for a different visa.

 You must respond quickly to all University communications to your University of Bath email address.
 You'll also need to provide your new address and contact details to:

 - the police (at your local police station), if you have a Police Registration Certificate.